Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 3. Remove the old secret after rollout.

-Also consider rotating credentials at the source (DB user password, cloud key, etc.), not only inside Docker.
+Also rotate credentials at the source (database user password, cloud key, etc.), not only inside Docker.

 Example: